1282 BCE: (28 Nissan 2488): Traditional date marking the fall of the walls of Jericho.

 1872: “”A War of Sects” published today described a riot that had taken place in Smyrna between Greeks and Jews.
 The fighting began after it had been reported that the Jews “had sacrificed an infant” as part of “their religious ceremonies.”
 According to these reports several people had been killed and wounded.
 While the riot had stopped for the time being, troops had been ordered to the city to prevent a renewal of the violence.

 1873: Theodor Herzl’s Bar Mitzvah (No, I do not know who catered the Kiddush)

-1873: An article entitled “An Appeal for Hebrew Children” published today sought contributions from New Yorkers to provide Jewish orphans and students at the Hebrew free schools with an opportunity “to have a few holidays and enjoy recreation by the sea-side” during the upcoming summer months.
+1873: “An Appeal for Hebrew Children” published today sought contributions from New Yorkers to provide Jewish orphans and students at the Hebrew free schools with an opportunity “to have a few holidays and enjoy recreation by the sea-side” during the upcoming summer months.

 1874: Isaac S. Isaacs, Adolph L. Singer and Oscar S. Straus were among those elected to the Board of Directors of the newly formed Young Men’s Hebrew Association.
 Lewis May was chosen as the first president.